freestyle orchestrator | vmware

 Freestyle Vision

-The exploration phase culminated in a document called the Freestyle Vision which featured a workflow visualization tool that surfaces insights to users and integrates with other products.
+The explorations culminated in a document called the Freestyle Vision which featured a workflow visualization tool that surfaces insights to users and integrates with other products.
 It covered extensive use-cases from enabling users to create automation flows to surfacing insights into devices based on the configuration of a workflow.
 Through the course of this phase I partnered with product, design, and engineering stakeholders to craft a narrative for the “freestyle vision.”
 This document was used to socialize the concept with company leadership and align R&D verticals across product, engineering, and UX.

 Building the Freestyle Orchestrator